Ng-95/INT-label/README.md

 ### my_int.p4
 Include Headers, Metadatas, parser, deparser and checksum calculator.
 SR-based INT function and data plane labelling function are implemented in the program.
+If you want to switch from Base A to B, change 0 to 100 in line 250 of my_int.p4.
+If you want to change the function $f()$ of Base B algorithm, change line 262-264 and 268 of my_int.p4.

 ### my_int.json
 The json file that compiled from my_int.p4 by p4c compiler.